 Getting The 2014 McDonalds FDD - Franchise Disclosure Document - - - - - a 372-page Treasure Trove of Information

-The McDonalds FDD - a 386-page Treasure Trove of Information
+The McDonalds FDD - a 372-page Treasure Trove of Information

-The 2011-2012 McDonalds Franchise Disclosure Document (issued May 1, 2011 and amended January 15, 2012) is a treasure trove of detailed information and is very difficult to obtain.
-Weighing in at 386-pages, it provides precise detail and answers to questions about the McDonalds franchise program you won't find anywhere else, and highlights changes from the previous 2012-2013 FDD.
+The 2014 McDonalds Franchise Disclosure Document (issued May 1, 2014) is a treasure trove of detailed information and is very difficult to obtain.
+Weighing in at 372-pages, it provides precise detail and answers to questions about the McDonalds franchise program you won't find anywhere else, and highlights changes from the previous 2012-2013 FDD.
 So, it's like getting two years of their FDD for the price of one.
 More importantly, it shows changes from last year to this year, so even better decisions are possible.
 To order your copy of the entire McDonalds FDD click on the PayPal link below for best pricing on the net.
 We are a verified and long-standing, sterling member of PayPal and your purchase is safe and protected.